CitiesSkylinesModding/CS2-CustomAssetPack/README.md

 ## DISCLAIMER

 Unofficial Custom Assets are highly experimental.
 They WILL crash your game at some point or throw errors.
-Create redundand copies of your savefiles and use at your own risk.
+Create redundant copies of your savefiles and use at your own risk.
 There has not been a lot of testing done on custom assets, and I'm publishing this project to get feedback from the community.

 ## Creating your Asset Pack